-The Fire Technicians Network / Le Réseau de Techniciens Incendie is a Canadian federally incorporated non-profit professional association, founded in 2007, with the mandate of providing education, training, and support to technicians engaged in the installation, maintenance, service, inspection, and testing of building life safety equipment and systems.
-The jurisdictional authorities tasked with enforcing the various Codes and Standards governing our industry are fully supported partners within this mandate.
+The Fire Technicians Network / Le Réseau de Techniciens Incendie is a Canadian federally incorporated non-profit professional association, founded in 2007, with the mandate of providing education, training, and mentoring to individuals engaged in the installation, maintenance, service, inspection, and testing of building life safety equipment and systems.
+The jurisdictional authorities tasked with enforcing the various Codes and Standards governing our industry are also fully supported partners within this mandate.

 March 2017 marks the launch of a new Canadian based initiative for the professional training and Certification for technicians servicing and testing building life safety equipment.
 The Fire Technicians Network Certification Programme represents the Gold Standard of professional practice and a new benchmark for our industry that will ensure the vital services our members provide are delivered without compromise to the various communities in which they work, and that elect to support this initiative.
 Our watchwords vigilance, knowledge, and integrity represent the core values of every FTN Certified member and are embedded in the Code of Ethics and Professional Conduct they are enjoined to support.